gramener/gramex/gramex/apps/guide/formhandler/README.md

 will group by whatever is passed as `?group=`.
 For example, `?group=city` returns `SELECT city, COUNT(*) FROM table GROUP BY city`.

+This uses [gramex.cache.query](../cache/#query-caching) behind the scenes.
+You can cache the query based on a smaller query or table name by specifying a `table:` parameter.
+For example:

+    :::yaml
+          table: 'SELECT MAX(date) FROM source'
+          query: 'SELECT city, SUM(sales) FROM source GROUP BY city'

+... will run `query:` only if the result of running `table:` changes.
+You can also specify `table: source`.
+This attempts to automatically check if the table has changed.

+The `table:` parameter also supports query substitutions like `query:`.

 **WARNING**: